RaymiiOrg/ansible/README.md

 My ansible playbooks.

-* lighttpd-nodes is used for installing and configuring lighttpd with an ssl certificate as I want it.
+* lighttpd-nodes is used for installing and configuring lighttpd.
 * raymon is used to deploy my little status monitoring applicaton server: [Ray-Mon](https://raymii.org/cms/p_Bash_PHP_Server_Status_Monitor)
 * start is for the app by Bas ten Feld: [start](https://github.com/develup/start)
 * munin-client is used to install munin client, it has the [hostedmunin.com](http://hostedmunin.com) servers by default, but you can essily define your own.